 Scouring pads or steel-based wool

-How to clean Upvc Doors which are our foiled and coloured
+How to clean uPVC doors which are foiled and coloured

-You’re most typically colour option for any Upvc product is white.
-Over the last 5 years, you’ll have noticed more colour options becoming popular, most likely Anthracite Grey.
-Coloured Upvc Doors or windows are typically foiled.
-Most foiled coloured Upvc products have a pitted woodgrain affect.
+You’re most typical colour option for any uPVC product is white.
+Over the last 5 years, you’ll have noticed more colour options becoming popular, most likely anthracite grey.
+Coloured uPVC Doors or windows are typically foiled.
+Most foiled coloured uPVC products have a pitted woodgrain affect.
 The negative is dirt can get trapped in those little grooved.
-Perhaps this is WD40 is a popular cleaning option amongst the trade for foiled coloured upvc doors.
+Perhaps this is WD40 is a popular cleaning option amongst the trade for foiled coloured uPVC doors.

 Step 1 – Removing dust and dirt

 Before we begin, it might be best to start with a hoover with a brush attachment connected to avoid any scratching.
 Lightly start top to bottom picking up any visible dirt.